 Backlog - The Company provides a wide variety of products to multiple end markets and relies on its customers' forecasts to position raw materials for manufacturing within its facilities.
-The Company does not carry a significant backlog and, in general, aligns its customer deliveries on a built-to-order basis
+The Company does not carry a significant backlog and, in general, aligns its customer deliveries on a built-to-order basis.

 Competition - The Company sells its products in highly competitive markets, which include paper, textile, film, food, packaging, construction, and wire and cable.
 All of these markets are influenced by the overall rate of economic activity, and their behavior is principally driven by supply and demand.
 Because we operate in highly competitive markets, we regularly bid for new and continuing business.
 Losses or awards of business from our largest customers, customer changes to alternative forms of packaging, and the repricing of business can have a significant effect on our operating results.
 The Company manufactures and sells many of its products globally.
 The Company, having operated internationally since 1923, considers its ability to serve its customers worldwide in a timely and consistent manner a competitive advantage.
-The Company also believes that its technological leadership, reputation for quality, and vertical integration are competitive advantages.
-Expansion of the Company's product lines and global presence is driven by the rapidly changing needs of its major customers, who demand high-quality, state-of-the-art, environmentally compatible packaging, wherever they choose to do business.
+The Company and global presence is driven by the rapidly changing needs of its major customers, who demand high-quality, state-of-the-art, environmentally compatible packaging, wherever they choose to do business.
 It is important to be a low-cost producer in order to compete effectively.
 The Company is focused on productivity improvements and other cost-reduction initiatives utilizing the latest in technology.
 Additional information regarding competition is provided in Item 1A - Risk Factors under the caption "Risks Related to Competition, Customers and Suppliers."